The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 Verification Results

-Below are the comparison results for each button type between iOS 18.5 and iOS 26.1.
+The following shows the results of comparing the label text for each button type between iOS 18.5 and iOS 26.1.

 | Language Setting | iOS 18.5 | iOS 26.1 |